wcmohler/thinkscript/baconreverser/README.md

 # Bacon Reverser

+## Why Reverse Bacon?
+While testing the BaconTrap for continuation/breakout plays, I noticed that the losing trades in the traps usually were the result of a bounce/rejection then reversal.
+This study is designed to take advantage of that potential and provide some level of hedge against false positives in the BaconTraps.

+See https://github.com/wcmohler/thinkscript/tree/main/bacontrap for the BaconTrap information.

 ## What This Does
 This thinkscript is designed to be used for option order entry rules in TOS.
 The script will trigger entry (or exit) criteria based on the following:
-- The underlying price of a ticker, based on one 5 minute candle closing beyond the set level and the next (most recent) closing back before the level
+- The underlying price of a ticker, based on one 5 minute candle closing beyond the set level and the next (most recent) closing back before the level.
+Two candles is the default in order to provide some confirmation for reversal plays.
+For quick pullback scalps, set this to "One".
 - A specified minimum amount of time after market open before becoming active
 - Relative volume